 Cervical cancer screening

-Everyone who has a cervix and is aged between 25 and 65 should have a regular smear test, whether they're single or married, have sex with men or women, have had the HPV vaccine, have stopped having babies or are post-menopausal.
+Everyone who has a cervix and is aged between 25 and 65 should have a regular cervical screening tests, whether they're single or married, have sex with men or women, have had the HPV vaccine, have stopped having babies or are post-menopausal.

-- If you're between 25 and 44 years of age, you should have a smear test every three years.
+- If you're between 25 and 29 years of age, you will usually have a cervical screening test every 3 years.

-- If you're between 45 and 65 years of age, you should have a smear test every five years.
+- If you're between 30 and 65 years of age, you will usually have a cervical screening test every 5 years.

-The best time to have you smear test is halfway through your cycle: that's 10-14 days after the first day of your period (if you're having your periods).
+The best time to have your test is halfway through your cycle: that's 10-14 days after the first day of your period (if you're having your periods).

 What is a cervical screening?

-Cervical screening is a simple procedure where a doctor or nurse takes a sample of cells from a woman’s cervix to look for early changes that, if left untreated, could become cancer.
+Cervical screening is a simple procedure where a doctor or nurse takes a sample of cells from the cervix.
+These are checked for infection with HPV types known to increase the risk of cervical cancer (hrHPV).